Mark Estelle

-Mark Estelle (born July 29, 1981) is a former professional American and Canadian football defensive back.
+Mark Estelle (born July 29, 1981) is an American former professional football defensive back.
 He played for the Montreal Alouettes of the Canadian Football League from 2006 to 2011.
-He also played for the Houston Texans of the National Football League and the Cologne Centurions of NFL Europe.
+He also played for the Cologne Centurions of NFL Europe.

-High school years

-While attending Carson High School in Carson, California, Estelle was a standout in football, baseball, and track & field.
-In football, he was an All-Conference cornerback and in track & field, he was the Los Angeles City Champion in the long jump.
-Mark Estelle graduated from Carson High School in 1999.

 Junior college career

 Estelle attended Los Angeles Southwest College for one year and lettered in football and track & field.
 In football, he was a first-team All-JUCO selection, unanimously voted into the All-Western State Conference team, and named the Team's Defensive Player of the Year.

 NCAA career

 Estelle attended Utah State University, and he was a three-year letterwinner in football.
 As a junior, he made 30 tackles, an interception, a fumble recovery, and 13 pass deflections.